cake-build/website/input/docs/getting-started/upgrade.md

 ### Removal of ICakeServices

 `ICakeServices` has been removed.
-With Cake.Frosting 1.0 you no longer need to implement the `IFrostingStartup` interface in the `Program` class.
+With [Cake Frosting] 1.0 you no longer need to implement the `IFrostingStartup` interface in the `Program` class.
 Configuration can be done directly on the `CakeHost` object instead.

-With Cake.Frosting 0.38.x:
+With [Cake Frosting] 0.38.x:

 ```csharp
 public class Program : IFrostingStartup